Part of the Disruptors Series

 What might this exodus mean for the future of cities?
 Fisher has been vigorously debating that with his planning colleagues and is currently working on a book that will explore the possibilities of this new world in detail.
 He's also leading a series of workshops on the topic at the Minnesota Design Center — remotely, of course.

-Cities may see shrinking demand for physical office space and college campus space, and will need infrastructure upgrades to accommodate increased online traffic.
+Cities may see a shrinking demand for physical office space and college campus space and will need infrastructure upgrades to accommodate increased online traffic.

 Fisher says the impacts of workplace digitalization will be paralleled and reinforced by the digitalization of entertainment, education, and shopping.
 The online purchase and delivery of basic goods will become more fully entrenched, with brick-and-mortar stores devoted mostly to so-called experiential retail.
 Combined, these pandemic-catalyzed trends will result in a lot of obsolete asphalt.
 So even if it takes a few more decades for autonomous cars to take over roadways, the ideas for repurposing parking areas that have circulated in recent years may be implemented sooner rather than later.